 How Nivi Got Her Names by Laura Deal, illustrated by Charlene Chua

 Learn about the Inuit Kinship Naming Practices: many Inuit are born with a multitude of names, as opposed to the more common Western way of naming with a first name, middle name and last name.

 Nivi’s full name is Niviaq Kauki Baabi Irmela Jamsie.
 Each of her names was chosen carefully to reflect the many connections she has from influences past and present.
 For example, because she’s adopted from another family through Inuit custom adoption, her second name reflects her birth mother, Kauki.
 Baabi, a special family friend, appeared in her mother’s dream, and his name, through her, keeps his spirit alive.
-Inuit kinship and naming customs, tuqlurausiit, are further explained in the foreword and end notes. [picture book, ages 4 and up]
+Inuit kinship and naming customs, tuqlurausiit, are further explained in the forward and endnotes. [picture book, ages 4 and up]

 My Name is María Isabel by Alma Flor Ada, illustrated by K. Dyble Thompson

 No two names are really alike.